Chirp Wheel Reviews

 What is a Chirp Wheel?

-A Chirp Wheel is a back pain relief tool with a unique cutout designed to protect your spine while you use it.
+A Chirp Wheel is a back pain relief tool — similar to a foam roller — with a specialized cutout designed to protect your spine while you use it.
 Chirp Wheels come in various sizes that act slightly differently on your back.
-Some can gently stretch the vertebrae to help elongate the spine, while others massage the musculature along the spinal column.
-The company also sells various accessories to improve or enhance your rolling experience.
+Some can gently stretch the vertebrae to help elongate the spine and relieve compression, while others massage the musculature along the spinal column.
+The company, simply called Chirp, also sells various accessories to improve or enhance your rolling experience.

-There are four sizes of Chirp Wheel, each with benefits and drawbacks.
+There are four diameters of Chirp Wheel, each with benefits and drawbacks.
 The intensity of pressure on your back increases as the size of the wheels gets smaller:

 • 12-inch: Best place to begin.
 It stretches the spine, but you may grow out of it quickly.